Suggested Mountain Biking Itineraries

 Hobart (1-3 days)

 So you're sitting in Hobart with a mountain bike in a bag beside you, and you want to know where to go?
-Soon (January 2018) you'll have the Maydena Bike Park near the top of your list, and if you have access to a car seriously consider putting in a long day (4 hours drive each way) or an overnighter and get to Derby - it really is that good, but before you head anywhere, look up: you have to head up Mt Wellington and ride the North South Track, it is the iconic ride in the south of the State, and you can have a bit of a play in the Glenorchy MTB Park where the North South trail conveniently ends.
+You have to put the Maydena Bike Park near the top of your list, and if you have access to a car seriously consider putting in a long day (4 hours drive each way) or an overnighter and get to Derby - it really is that good, but before you head anywhere, look up: you have to head up Mt Wellington and ride the North South Track, it is the iconic ride in the south of the State, and you can have a bit of a play in the Glenorchy MTB Park where the North South trail conveniently ends.
 Ideally you'll find someone who will shuttle you up to the Springs (or even better the top of Mt Wellington) and then head down from there, but don't worry if that's not an option, The North South track is bi-directional so you can ride up it and then enjoy the run back down or you can head to the Springs via Waterworks Reserve and trails from there.

-After you've hit these two, everything else will depend on where you are and what you like to ride.
+After you've hit these trails, everything else will depend on where you are and what you like to ride.
 There's plenty of riding around the foothills of Mt Wellington including the Tip Top Track, New Slides and the Yellow Hippo for those looking for fun, the local trails around Knocklofty and for an easy cruise with the family the pipeline track can be a real winner.
 The Trailforks App will help you find these trails.

 A bit further afield, the ride out to the top of Pelverata Falls is a real old school, deep rutted, bit of fun, and if you can combine it with a shuffle along the Kaoota Tramway or exploring the network of shoreline trails around Margate you'll have a lovely day.